jamcgee/jamcgee.github.io/content/article/2024-06-23-xilinx-ftdi-jtag.md

 It is untested whether the [automotive version](https://ftdichip.com/wp-content/uploads/2022/03/DS_FT4232HA.pdf) or [power delivery series](https://ftdichip.com/product-category/products/ic/usb-power-delivery-series-ics/) will function if appropriately programmed.

 All Xilinx reference designs use the [93LC56B](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/93AA56X-93LC56X-93C56X-2-Kbit-Microwire-Compatible-Serial-EEPROM-Data-Sheet.pdf) (2kbit) memory.
-The The 93LC46B (1kbit) memory has a different layout that works under Windows but fails to be properly detected by Vivado under Linux.
+The 93LC46B (1kbit) memory has a different layout that works under Windows but fails to be properly detected by Vivado under Linux.
 Use of the 93LC66B (4kbit) memory has not been tested.

 **Note:** The second port on an FT2232H or three remaining ports on a FT4232H can be used for normal UART or bit-bang.